jakubsob/cucumber/README.md

 An implementation of the [Cucumber](https://cucumber.io/) testing framework in R. Fully native, no external dependencies.

+Run with the rest of your `testthat` tests or as a standalone test suite.

 ## Introduction

 The package parses Gherkin documents and allows you to write tests as shown below: